adb1042/SW-QA_Projects/adb1042_project_3/Installation.md

 Once at localhost:8000, you will be prompted to enter your height in feet and inches, as well as weight.

 When you click the "submit" button, it shall calculate your BMI.

+# Testing:

+To test that all system checks have been met within the program, a set of 20 tests have been written to validate that the code has been written properly

+To test the code, navigate to the adb1042_project_3 directory and type the command **python manage.py test bmi**

+The output should show that 20 tests were found and 20 tests were run with no errors.
+If there are errors, please open an issue and put the output there.